freeCodeCamp/chapter/CONTRIBUTING.md

 This will download the entire Chapter repository to your directory.

 Now that you have downloaded a copy of your fork, you will need to set up an `upstream`.

-The main repository at `https://github.com/freeCodeCamp/Chapter` is often referred to as the `upstream` repository.
-Your fork at `https://github.com/YOUR_USER_NAME/Chapter` is often referred to as the `origin` repository.
+The main repository at `https://github.com/freeCodeCamp/chapter` is often referred to as the `upstream` repository.
+Your fork at `https://github.com/YOUR_USER_NAME/chapter` is often referred to as the `origin` repository.

-You need a reference from your local clone to the `upstream` repository in addition to the `origin` repository.
-This is so that you can sync changes from the main repository to your fork.
+You need a reference from your local copy to the `upstream` repository in addition to the `origin` repository.
+This is so that you can sync changes from the `upstream` repository to your fork which is called `origin`.
+To do that follow the below commands:

-1. Change directory to the new Chapter directory:
+1. Change directory to the new chapter directory:

     ```sh
-    cd Chapter
+    cd chapter
     ```

-2. Add a remote reference to the main Chapter repository:
+2. Add a remote reference to the main chapter repository:

     ```sh
-    git remote add upstream https://github.com/freeCodeCamp/Chapter.git
+    git remote add upstream https://github.com/freeCodeCamp/chapter.git
     ```

 3. Ensure the configuration looks correct: